AmanKamani/react-topics/README.md

 - Define routes within `<Routes></Routes>` & use `<Route />` to configure the routes with elements.
 - Use `<Link />` or `<NavLink />` for interactive navigation.
 > Unlike `<Link />`, `<NavLink />` by default adds `active` class to the selected route.
 And also contains `isActive property` as `props`.
+- use `<Outlet />` to load the child/sub rouets in parent component.

 ## react-router-dom Hooks